KRKO

 KRKO (1380 AM) is a commercial radio station licensed to Everett, Washington.
-The station broadcasts an oldies-classic hits-sports radio format to the Seattle metropolitan area.
-The station was established in 1922, and is currently operated by S-R Broadcasting Co., Inc., a locally owned company.
+The station broadcasts a classic hits radio format to the Seattle metropolitan area.
+The station was established in 1922, and is currently owned by S-R Broadcasting Co., Inc., a locally-based company.

 KRKO broadcasts on a regional frequency of 1380 kHz with 50,000 watts, the maximum power for United States AM radio stations.
 The signal is non-directional during daytime hours, but employs a directional antenna at night, in order to avoid interfering with other stations.
 KRKO broadcasts using HD Radio technology alongside its analog signal.

-KRKO's programming is also carried over a 250 watt FM translator, K237GN, 95.3 MHz in Everett.
+Programming is also heard on a 250-watt FM translator, K237GN at 95.3 MHz in Everett.

 Programming

-KRKO calls its format "Everett's Greatest Hits" which is heavy on the 1970s, with a splash of the 60s and 80s.
-The morning show features radio veteran Tim Hunter (formerly of KOMO, KLSY, The Wolf) heard weekdays 6 to 9 a.m.
+KRKO calls its format "Everett's Greatest Hits," mostly playing songs from the 1970s and 80s.
+Brian Mengle hosts mornings, with other local DJs heard around the clock.
+To help listeners identify the music, each song is "tagged" with the name of the artist and title at its conclusion.